132 days ago, my life was changed forever. I went to a NYE party and didn’t drink alcohol.

 Before new years, getting up at 10:30 a.m. and being exhausted by 10:00 p.m. was my normal.
 I slept about 10-12 hours a night and never could shake the tiredness.

 Now?
 I’m up at 5:00 a.m. and I have swapped my cuppa-joe for mean-green and a shot of apple cider vinegar.
 I am totally coherent throughout the day with no major “lulls” like I used to have.
 I sleep wonderfully and I feel great.
+A great article that I found on tasty apple cider vinegar cleanses can be found here!

 My sugar addiction is still in the process of being completely curbed.
 I have lowered my daily intake of sugar from over 200 grams a day to about 35 grams.
 I still eat fruits and as a “treat”, I eat a single Mochi (~100 cals, 0g fat, 13g carbs, 1g protein, 5g sugar) after dinner.